Camping

 Frequently asked questions about camping

-In recreational areas, it is allowed to camp with everyone’s right for a short time as long as you do not disturb nature and other hikers.
-You are not allowed to camp in the immediate vicinity of lean-tos and campfire sites.
-This is to ensure that everyone who wants to take advantage of the rest stops is able to do so.
-When camping in recreational areas, keep in mind that there are no facilities to support your overnight stay.
+Everyone’s rights allow for short periods of camping in recreational areas, provided it does not disturb nature or other hikers.
+Camping is not permitted in the immediate vicinity of lean-tos, cottages or campfire sites.
+This is to ensure that break areas are available to everyone who wants to use them.
+When planning a camping trip, please note that only some outdoor recreation areas have overnight facilities.
 It is important to make sure you do not leave litter or other traces in nature after your stay.
-Please note that open fires are not everyone’s right.
+Please note that open fires are not part of everyone’s rights, and building a fire is only permitted at official campfire sites.

-Kaunissaari and Pihlajasaari are recreational islands where camping is subject to a fee.
-They are also official campgrounds, where camping is directed to areas that provide campers with a variety of services, such as outhouses, waste bins and firewood.
-These islands have dedicated areas for camping.
+Kaunissaari and Pihlajasaari are the City of Helsinki’s recreational islands where camping is subject to fees.
+They are also official campgrounds, where camping is restricted to designated areas that provide campers with various services, such as blankets, waste bins, and firewood.
 Outside the high season, generally from 15 September to 1 May, services on these islands will be on winter break and camping will be free of charge.

-Short-term camping is allowed, but it must not bother other hikers, islanders or nature.
-Please note that making a fire is only allowed in cooking shelters built for this purpose, which means you must bring your firewood with you.
+Short-term camping is allowed, but it must not disturb other hikers, cottage holidaymakers or nature.
+Please note that making a fire is only allowed in designated cooking shelters built for this purpose, which means you must bring your firewood with you.
 Cooking with your own camping stove is often the easiest solution.
-If no waste collection has been arranged, you must bring your garbage with you to the mainland.
+If no waste collection has been arranged, you must take your waste back with you to the mainland.

-Dogs or other pets must not be released into the wild, and you must not disturb nesting birds.
-Also respect the yard areas of any cottages or villas.
-You are always moving at your own risk on any City of Helsinki islands and recreational areas.
-Proper equipment, diligence and common sense are the best companions on a trip to the sea
+Dogs or other pets must not be allowed to roam freely in the wild.
+You must not disturb nesting birds or the privacy of any cottages or villas.
+You are always responsible for your own safety while visiting the City of Helsinki’s islands and recreational areas.
+Proper equipment, diligence and common sense are the best companions on an island trip.

 Delivering firewood to the archipelago is very expensive.
-Unfortunately, firewood is also stolen, and therefore its sufficiency cannot be guaranteed, as firewood that was just replenished can be gone the next day.
+Firewood is also heavily used and often stolen, making it impossible to guarantee a sufficient supply, as newly replenished stocks of wood could be gone the very next day.
 Pihlajasaari, Kaunissaari and Pikku Leikosaari have firewood, the consumption of which is monitored by the person responsible for the maintenance of the island.

 According to the general interpretation, it is camping that lasts for one or two nights.